EveraertJan/RESEARCH/TICKETS.md

 [x] As a user, I can add tags to insights
 [x] As a user, I can filter insights based on tags
 [x] As a user, I can search for insights using keywords

+[x] As a user, I want to be able to add images to a research stack, using the command `/image [name of the image]`.
+When I use this command, I get a popup to upload a file and (optional) assign a tag to the image.
+The image can be be found in a separate table, using tabs (insights, images) in the right hand

+[ ] Change the input to scale with multiline (text-wrap)